jsilter/GeneralEvaluation/README.md

  - `Year5`: Model prediction for year 5.
  - `Year6`: Model prediction for year 6. (optional)

+Remove PHI data before uploading.
 If there are missing columns, you will see an error occur.
 Any additional columns will be ignored.

 See the example data file in the `data` directory for reference.